Zanana-med/Born2BeRoot/README.md

 	<img src= "https://i.ibb.co/gdpnvN8/Untitlqgfrged-design.png" width ="500">
 </p>

-**BUT !!!!**
+#### The method we gonna use

-In our case we're not gonna use this type, because they told us on the subject every 10 minutes from  server startup
+In our case we're not gonna use the last method, because they ask us on the subject to schedule the script every 10 minutes from **server startup**

 ![at startup](https://i.ibb.co/JdkGv4P/Screenshot-from-2024-12-26-01-41-32.png)